holographicSol/Detectionator/README.md

 Welcome to the 'detenator' if you will...

-Either using YOLOv3 or a model traained on new objects it is ultimately time to setup target events.
+Either using YOLOv3 or a model trained on new objects it is ultimately time to setup target events.

 Target events utilize exec() and compile() so that once this program is itself